mirnax3/nes-style/README.md

 # NES Style

-component system using TailwindCSS and NES.css
+This is component system most accurately described as a modern relic using TailwindCSS and NES.css.

 [npm](https://www.npmjs.com/package/@mirnaplakalovic/nes-style)